 Concerns about immunisation side effects

-Adverse events that occur following immunisation may be reported to the Victorian Surveillance of Adverse Events Following Vaccination In the Community (SAEFVIC) Line.
-SAEFVIC is the central reporting service in Victoria for any significant adverse events following immunisations.
+, the central reporting service in Victoria, on (03) 9345 41431300 882 924 (select option one).
 You can discuss with your immunisation provider how to report adverse events in other states or territories.

 When a vaccine at school is missed

-If a school-based immunisation is missed for any reason, secondary school students of the appropriate age can visit their local council immunisation service or a doctor to receive the missed vaccine.
+If a school-based immunisation is missed for any reason, secondary school students can visit their local council immunisation service or a doctor to receive the missed vaccine.

-This should be done as soon as possible to be eligible to receive the vaccine for free.
+This should be done as soon as possible.
 If the missed dose is part of a course of vaccines and is given soon after the missed school session, the rest of the course can often be finished as part of the school-based program.

 Some vaccines may need to be ordered in advance, so let your doctor know which immunisation you are wanting when you arrange the appointment.
 Although the vaccines themselves are free, your doctor may charge a consultation fee.
 Immunisation will only be free for the ages listed in the immunisation schedule.

 When students don't attend a mainstream secondary school

 Teenagers who do not attend mainstream schools are also encouraged to receive these immunisations.
 See your GP or local council immunisation service.

 Other available immunisations

 Other immunisations are available for students depending on their health, age, lifestyle or occupation (HALO).
 Doctors can provide advice on catching up on any early childhood immunisations that may have been missed, or any additional immunisations that may be required.